Implications of Non Payment

 The lending amounts will vary depending on the lender and their requirements.
 Lenders tend to judge this based on your employment, and credit card history.
 Our personal loans range from £1,000 to £20,000.

 How long will it take to repay the loan?

 This will all depend on the amount you have lended.
 We offer loans that can be repaid from 12 – 72 months, but you may be able to negotiate this depending on the lender.

 APR stands for 'annual percentage rate'.
 Representative rate, however, is an example of what you can expect to spend on interest for the year.

 What information will I need to apply?

-In order to apply for a loan with Top Rated Personal Loan, you will need to have the following information to hand.
+In order to receive a loan from Top Rated Personal Loan, you are required to have the following details:

 Employer details, such as name and address